tetrau/integv/README.md

 # Limitation of integv
-The integv verifier only checks the file by the format information embedded in file like file size in header, chuck size in chuck header, end of file markers, etc. It does not try to decode the file which makes integv fast and simple.
+The integv verifier only checks the file by the format information embedded in file like file size in header, chunk size in chunk header, end of file markers, etc. It does not try to decode the file which makes integv fast and simple.
 But that also means the possibility of false negative (corrupted files can't be detected).
 The baseline of all integv file integrity verifiers must be extremely